 Single (rear, side or front) folding family camper trailers may not have the footprint of their larger (and heavier) dual-fold cousins, but that doesn’t mean you don’t have some great options when shopping for this style camper.

-Ringing in at under $30K, the Elite X forward-fold is perfect for couples looking for a lot of trailer without having to pay with their first and second-born kids.
-In fact, with the annexe attached, which comes with an enclosed ensuite room, those kids can even come along for the ride too.
+The Elite X forward-fold is perfect for couples looking for a lot of trailer.
+In fact, with the annexe attached, which comes with an enclosed ensuite room, the kids can even come along for the ride too.

 It’s built as a go-anywhere trailer with Aussie-engineered shocks, AT rubber, and plenty of strength to handle remote road corrugations.
 It also has all the comfort you’d expect, with a stainless 4-burner kitchen with hot and cold pressurised water and a pull-out pantry, plus a queen bed and wraparound lounge that converts to a second bed.